piqnt/stage.js/README.md

 # Cut.js (alpha)

-Cut.js (name inspired from "cutout animation") is a minimal but functionally complete JavaScript library for making optimized HTML5 sprite games and visual apps.
+Cut.js is a minimal JavaScript library for making optimized HTML5 games and visual apps from image textures.
 It targets mobile devices and modern browsers.

-Cut.js is not a physics or full-fledged game engine, it only provides UI functionalities.
+Cut.js provides dynamic and intractable visual composition functionalities but it is not a physics or all-in-one game engine.

+The name is inspired from "cutout animation".

 [Demo](http://piqnt.github.io/cut.js/examples/sandbox/)

 #### How it works